Social Media Addiction โˆ’ Signs, Causes and How to Get Help

 Social media platforms like Instagram, LinkedIn, TikTok, and X are easily accessible third-party applications for smartphones and tablets.
 They enable photo and video sharing and allow users to interact with each other’s content.

 While this is the positive side of social media, some users will experience the downside and develop an addiction.
-Social media addiction is a type of behavioral addiction that causes a strong emotional attachment to an internet-connected device and/or platform, with individuals feeling an intense need to stay online, significantly disrupting users’ functioning in essential life aspects.
+Social media addiction definition can be challenging to characterize.
+However, it has been described as a type of behavioral addiction that causes a strong emotional attachment to an internet-connected device and/or platform, with individuals feeling an intense need to stay online, significantly disrupting users’ functioning in essential life aspects.

 Signs and Symptoms of Addiction to Social Media